MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MAPIConnectivity.md

 ```

 ### -Archive
-The Archive parameter specifies whether to test the MAPI connectivity of the personal archive associated with the specified mailbox.
-If you don't specify this parameter, only the primary mailbox is tested.
+The Archive switch specifies whether to test the MAPI connectivity of the personal archive that's associated with the specified mailbox.
+You don't need to specify a value with this switch.

+If you don't use this switch, only the primary mailbox is tested.

 ```yaml
 Type: SwitchParameter